Self Guided Hut to Hut in the Hohe Tauern National Park

 Your first and last nights (and second also for the Easier Moderate route) will be spent in the East Tyrolean village of Matrei.
 Very much a working village, Matrei has retained a “lived in” feel and, nestled at the junction of three major valleys, and is an ideal base from which to embark on a multi-day hike.

 During your trek, accommodation is provided in Hütte, traditional Austrian mountain huts.
 Not only does this offer the unique opportunity to experience sunset and sunrise high up in the mountains, the huts also serve hearty food and drink, often with an emphasis on local produce with locally produced milk, cheese and meat, and offer basic yet comfortable facilities and a convivial atmosphere – everything you could wish for after a good day’s walking.
 Sleeping arrangements are mixed sex and in dormitory-style accommodation, in bunk beds or in some cases, on sleeping platforms where you sleep on mattresses in a row alongside one another.
 In some huts, it is possible to upgrade to a private room, subject to availability and a supplement – see the individual factsheets for details.
 All of the huts have washing facilities and showers, some of which are coin operated.
-Sleeping bag liners are required in all of the huts.
+Sleeping bag liners are required in all of the huts – the sheets and blankets, which are provided, are not washed after each use, and often only periodically.

 Food in the Mountains